 Christina’s 1-Week DECLUTTER To-Do List

-If you want a more specific detox and declutter list to work with I will share my own personal to-do list with you.
-I will work on the list every day for the entire week until I’m satisfied and ready for a fresh start.
+If you want a more specific detox and declutter list to work with, I’ll share my own personal to-do list with you below.
+I work on the list every day for the entire week until I’m satisfied and ready for a fresh start.

 - Day 1: Closet, jewellery and makeup clean-out (Remove everything empty, old and not used).